 Rachel is one of our favourite workshop leaders and led a brilliant workshop on plotting.
 Her book ‘Expiry Date’ is published by Sandstone Press and is one another in her cosy crime series of Ant and Bea mysteries.
 Watch my interview with Rachel below.

 Meanwhile, don’t forget to submit your short story by December 2nd for possible inclusion in a simple lockdown anthology.

-As a project for this second lockdown, we are inviting you to submit a short story in any genre of up to 600 words.
-This is not a competition but we will select around 20 and publish them in a writing anthology booklet.
+As a project for this second lockdown, we invited you to submit a short story in any genre of up to 600 words.
+This was not a competition but we selected 26 of the best and published them in a booklet.

 Here is the list of words – Remember to use a minimum of 5.

 Bluebottle Clock Fur Lavender Train Ella Fitzgerald Nylon shirt High heels

 Ready, steady, GO… ENJOY!
 Alex email@example.com